No Fees Unless We Win (206) 919-3215

 - You can file a claim with your own insurance company, as long as you have insurance coverage.
 You can receive your compensation through a combination of different coverage types, including PIP coverage.

+Even if you have good health insurance, it is still suggested that you have PIP coverage.
 PIP coverage is a valuable policy option to have in Washington, because you can receive this coverage no matter who was at-fault for the accident.
 For example, if you ran a red light and crashed into another vehicle, you are likely liable for compensating the other driver’s damages through your regular insurance policy – but you probably suffered significant damage as well.
 You can receive compensation for your medical expenses and more under your PIP coverage.